mahendrsingh/mahendrsingh.github.io/README.md

 ## Deployment

 This project is configured for GitHub Pages deployment.
+The site is automatically deployed to [https://mahendrsingh.github.io](https://mahendrsingh.github.io) whenever changes are pushed to the main branch.

-To deploy:
+To deploy manually:
 1. Push your changes to GitHub
 2. Go to your repository settings
 3. Navigate to "Pages" section
-4. Select "gh-pages" branch as the source
+4. Select "main" branch as the source
-5. Your site will be available at `https://yourusername.github.io/hereyouare`
+5. Your site will be available at [https://mahendrsingh.github.io](https://mahendrsingh.github.io)

 ## Development